 4.4(i) The establishment of Harassment Support Contacts (HSCs) is an integral part of this policy; additional information is attached in Appendix B. HSCs will be matched with, or selected by, individual members of staff who are concerned that they are the subject of harassment, bullying or victimisation at work.
 The role of an HSC is to act as a sounding board by giving individuals an opportunity to talk through their concerns with a trained member of staff who will respect their privacy, discuss options and implications, and generally provide confidential and informal support.

-Click here for Harassment Support Contacts
+Harassment Support Contacts web page.

-5.0 Considering making a complaint of Harassment, Bullying or Victimisation under the Resolution Policy and Procedure
+5.0 Considering making a complaint of Harassment, Bullying or Victimisation under the Resolution Policy and Procedure.

 5.1 No single or persistently upsetting behaviour is too trivial to raise through the Resolution Procedure.
-For assistance, help and guidance in the initial (informal) stage a member of staff should contact either a designated Harassment Support Contact, Trade Union representative or a work colleague.
+For assistance, help and guidance in the initial (informal) stage, a member of staff should contact either a designated Harassment Support Contact, Trade Union representative or a work colleague.

-5.2 If a member of staff considers that he or she is experiencing harassment, bullying, and/or victimisation a number of options are available.
-Depending on the nature of the allegation, the member of staff may wish to take individual action, instigate the Resolution Procedure informal stage, or request the formal stage to be set in motion (please click on link to access the Resolution Policy and Procedure from the policy pages of the College website).
-Imperial College does not want any member of staff to suffer distress or to leave their job because they are being subjected to harassment, bullying or victimisation.
+5.2 If a member of staff considers that they are experiencing harassment, bullying, and/or victimisation, several options are available.
+Depending on the nature of the allegation, the member of staff may wish to take individual action, instigate the informal stage of the Resolution Procedure, or request that the formal stage be set in motion (please visit the web page).
+Imperial does not want any member of staff to suffer distress or to leave their job because they are being subjected to harassment, bullying or victimisation.

 5.6 A member of staff will not suffer any detriment, such as in relation to pay, promotion or access to opportunities, by making a complaint when it is made in good faith.